-Example 4.2 Applying the Log to a Compressed Backup
+Example 5.2 Applying the Log to a Compressed Backup

-If the backup is compressed, as in Section 3.3.3, "Making a Compressed Backup", specify the -- uncompress option to mysqlbackup when applying the log to the backup:
+If the backup is compressed, as in Section 4.3.3, "Making a Compressed Backup", specify the -- uncompress option to mysqlbackup when applying the log to the backup:

+'''

 mysqlbackup --backup-dir=/export/backups/compressed --uncompress apply-log

+'''

-Example 4.3 Applying an Incremental Backup to a Full Backup
+Example 5.3 Applying an Incremental Backup to a Full Backup

-After you take an incremental backup, as in Section 3.3.2, "Making an Incremental Backup", the changes reflected in those backup files must be applied to a full backup to bring the full backup up-to-date, in the same way that you apply changes from the binary log.
+After you take an incremental backup as described in Section 4.3.2, "Making a Differential or Incremental Backup", the changes reflected in those backup files must be applied to a full backup to bring the full backup up-to-date, in the same way that you apply changes from the binary log.

-To bring the data files from the full backup up to date, first run the apply log step so that the data files include any changes that occurred while the full backup was running.
+To bring the data files from the full backup up to date, first run the apply log step so that the data files will include any changes that occurred while the full backup was running.
 Then apply the changes from the incremental backup to the data files produced by the full backup: